Health Professions Student Loans, Including Primary Care Loans/Loans for Disadvantaged Students (93.342)

 Award Procedure

-The Notice of Award is sent to the School's Contact Person notifying the school of the amount of Federal funds allocated for loans prior to the beginning of the academic year in which the award is to be utilized.
-Student is notified by student aid office of approval or disapproval at times determined by schools.
+Notification is made in writing (electronic) by a Notice of Award.
+When Federal Capital Contribution funds are available for re-distribution, a Notice of Award is sent to the School's Contact Person notifying the school of the amount of federal funds allocated for loans within the program and discipline prior to the beginning of the academic year in which the award is to be utilized.
+Students are notified by the school's financial aid office of approval or disapproval of loans at times determined by schools.

 Deadlines